-If your pet is only one dark color (black or brown) and it’s hard to see their eyes in the photo, make sure that sunlight or room lighting is behind you and facing them so that their eyes are lit up and visible in the photo.
-And make sure that the background is light enough to contrast behind their heads.
+If your pet is a solid dark color (black or brown) and it’s hard to see their eyes in the photo, make sure that sunlight or room lighting is behind you and facing them so that their eyes are lit up and visible in the photo.
+And make sure that the background is light enough to contrast behind their head.

-If your pet is one light color (white or blond), make sure that you pose them on a dark background in order to contrast them and not blend in with the background.
+If your pet is one solid light color, you guessed it… please make sure that you pose them on a dark background in order to contrast them and not blend in with the background.

 If there is a certain marking on your pet’s face that is important to you, make sure that the lighting doesn’t wash it out.

-If I have to call or write you because your photo is too small or not clear or not a good image I will need to charge you for corrections that need to be done.
-There will be a $5 charge for every correction call needed.
+There will be a $5 charge for every correction call related to an unusable photo.
 Payment of this fee will be due the night of the class.
 I will email you if additional charges will be necessary.

 Don’t let all these instructions scare you.
-It’s not difficult and if you follow them, your portrait of your pet will come out all that much better.
+It’s not difficult and if you follow them, your portrait of your pet will come out just perfect.
+You’re creating a keepsake you’ll treasure forever.
 Have fun with it!

 Please arrive by 6:00 PM to get full instructions before you start painting.
 Painting starts at 6:30.
 BYOB and snacks!

 Sorry, no one under 21 years of age allowed.